Singing Materials: Initial experiments in applying sonification to phonon spectra: Case studies

+The first case study considers the relationship between vibrational properties and the bulk modulus, a measure of a material’s stiffness against uniform compression.
+In the model of a harmonic spring, vibrational frequency is related to bond stiffness through Equation \ref{spring}.
+Within this approximation, stiffer bonds correspond to higher vibrational frequencies.
+In real materials the bonding environment is anharmonic and more complex, however this simplified picture can often be used to rationalise the mechanical properties of a material.
 Table \ref{table:materials} shows that both the maximum phonon frequency and the maximum phonon band centre correlate with the bulk modulus for the materials in this study.
 Representative examples include diamond (one of the many carbon allotropes), which exhibits both a high bulk modulus and high-frequency vibrational modes, and lead telluride (PbTe), which is comparatively soft and dominated by lower-frequency vibrations.
 Silicon (Si) provides an instructive intermediate case: although it shares the same crystal structure as diamond, its weaker bonding results in lower characteristic frequencies and a reduced bulk modulus.
 Following the mappings in Table \ref{table:mappings}, we expect the audio representations of stiffer materials to exhibit a shift towards higher pitch.